qkunst/collectiemanagement/report.md

   add some examples to (or delete) /Users/murb/Documents/Zakelijk/Projecten/QKunst/source-collectiemanagement/spec/models/work_set_type_spec.rb (PENDING: Not yet implemented)

 Work
+  callbacks
+    significantly_updated_at
+      does not update when nothing changed
+      does update on create
+      does update on a title change
-  instance methods
+      does update on a artist change instance methods
     #all_work_ids_in_collection
       sorts by default on inventory and id